jiriklepl/europar2023-artifact/README.md

 ### Build instructions

-`make all` builds all matrix multiplication, histogram and kmeans examples.
+`make all` builds all matrix multiplication, histogram and k-means examples.
 All compilation should proceed with no warnings if all the requirements are met.

-- replace `all` with `matmul`, `histo` or `kmeans`, to build the implementations of only one algorithm.
+- replace `all` with `matmul`, `histo` or `kmeans`, to build the implementations of only one algorithm (also applies to the following commands).

 `make all CLANG=@: GCC=@:` builds all matrix multiplication and histogram CUDA examples.